How to Treat Lyme Naturally with Dr. Lee Cowden

 - During the discussion, the doctors talked about Lyme disease and how wide-ranging the symptoms are; check out this article from Dr. Drew on whether your flu-like symptoms are really signs of Lyme disease.

-- For more helpful information on Lyme disease, read these articles from Healthy Directions experts on Lyme disease treatment and prevention, and the truth about the Lyme disease epidemic.
+- For more helpful information on Lyme disease, read this article from Healthy Directions expert Dr. Julian Whitaker on Lyme disease treatment and prevention.

 - Ticks are dirty, little creatures and we know they can carry serious diseases like Lyme; watch this video from Dr. Drew on the correct way to handle tick bites.